 “Sunrise on White Oak Mountain” (24” x 32” fiber reactive dyed batik on 100% cotton muslin)

 After winning numerous awards for her artwork before college, Elizabeth decided to combine her love of art with her math and science skills to pursue a BS degree in Textile Technology from North Carolina State University with a concentration in Textile Design.
-She took post-graduate art classes at UNC-Greensboro and USC-Upstate.
+She has taken took post-graduate art classes at UNC-Greensboro and USC-Upstate.

 Elizabeth wants her students to find joy in their art experience and to feel pride in their work.
 Elizabeth strongly believes that there is an artist in everyone!
 Picasso thought so too when he said “Every child is an artist.
 The problem is how to remain an artist once we grow up.”
 Elizabeth will help you find that artist within.
 Exploring color and pattern can be fun for everyone, no matter their age!